Paul Williams

 ✅ Offered 10 places each-way 1/5 odds at all 4 Majors in 2023

-Ladbrokes New Customer Offer: 18+.
-UK+IRE customers only.
-Certain deposit methods & bet types excluded.
-Min £/€5 first bet within 14 days of account reg at min odds 1/2 = 4 x £/€5 free bets.
-Free bets valid for 7 days on sports, stakes not returned, restrictions apply.
+Significant terms: 18+ New UK+IRE customers.
+Paypal and certain deposit types and bet types excluded.
+Min £/€5 bet within 14 days of account reg at min odds 1/2 = 4 x £/€5 free bets.
+Free bets valid for 7 days on sports, stake not returned, no cashout.
+Restrictions apply.
 T&Cs apply. #Ad

 It was great to get off to a winning start last week in Abu Dhabi with 55/1 shot Victor Perez getting over the line, despite a little scare on the 72nd hole – winning is never easy for players and punters alike!
 Let’s see if we can follow that up with another winner as we make the short journey to Dubai this week.